amcneil36/amcneil36.github.io/blogs/how-much-up-upfront-design-should-be-done-before-coding.md

 ## How much upfront design should be done before coding?
-I have seen teams with a large amount of variance in the amount of design they do upfront before coding.
+Suppose we are ready to start working on a new user story.
+How much upfront design should we do before starting to code up this user story?
 Let's talk about a couple different options and then discuss which one makes the most sense.
-To some degree, this is a question of spending more time doing design and less time doing refactoring versus spending less time doing design and more time doing refactoring.
-Lets take a look at these options individually.

 ### Some options for how much design to do before codingn
 #### Big upfront design before coding